IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 Methods
 =======

-Any public methods you place on your POCO classes that are not annotated with the :ref:`InternalUse` attribute will get built into your TypeScript ViewModels and ListViewModels, and API endpoints will be created for these methods to be called.
+Any public methods you place on your POCO classes that are annotated with the :ref:`CoalesceAttribute` will get built into your TypeScript ViewModels and ListViewModels, and API endpoints will be created for these methods to be called.
 Both instance methods and static methods are supported.

 .. contents:: Contents
     :local: